 And the absoluteness of this statement may well sit uncomfortably with some readers.
 Indeed, many of my friends have spoken to me about times when they’ve smacked their children and I’ve seen others do it in front of me.
 And I have three children of my own, so I am no stranger to how extremely frustrating parenting can be and just how tempting it is to lash out.

-The defense arguments are weak: only smacking ‘gently’; or only on very specific occasions; or worse that it ‘never did you any harm’.
+The defence arguments are weak: only smacking ‘gently’; or only on very specific occasions; or worse that it ‘never did you any harm’.
 These arguments do not stand up to scrutiny, and here’s why.

-You are smacking your child to hurt them.
+You are smacking your child to hurt them

 There is no dressing it up.
 A smack only works because it hurts.
-Otherwise you’d tickle them.
+Otherwise, you’d tickle them.
 So the idea that it will be gentle (or painless) simply doesn’t wash.

-You only smack when you are out of control.
+You only smack when you are out of control

 I’ve yet to find a parent who relishes smacking their child.
-It’s not a planned event – “you have spat one too many times and now I am calmly going to smack you”.
+It’s not a planned event – “you have spat one too many times and now I am calmly going to smack you.”
 That would be rather more cruel and calculated, like those of us called over to the teacher to receive the belt.
 No, smacking is done as a last resort, when all our other parenting techniques have failed.
 Ask nicely?
 Check.
 Positive reinforcement?
 Check.
 Withdraw treats?
 Check.
 Threaten future withdrawal of fun?
 Check.
-Rage, frustration and emotion building inside as you realise there’s only one option left.
+Rage, frustration and emotion build inside as you realise there’s only one option left.
 Essentially it’s a sign of frustration.
-You’re only smacking your child because you’ve failed to use you preferred parenting methods well.
+You’re only smacking your child because you’ve failed to use your preferred parenting methods well.

 Given that smacking is done in the heat of the moment when you are at your wits end, the suggestion that you can control the force is rather ludicrous.
-At that time of heightened emotion and distress you are literally lashing out as a last resort.
+At that time of heightened emotion and distress, you are literally lashing out as a last resort.
 How can you be capable of restraining yourself so that it ‘only hurts a bit’?

-Parenting through fear is not the answer.
+Parenting through fear is not the answer

-Smacking achieves the goal of getting the child do what you want, but that is not enough to justify it.
+Smacking achieves the goal of getting the child to do what you want, but that is not enough to justify it.
 Just as punching your husband might stop him from shouting at you, hitting your kid might stop him from running away in the supermarket.
 But the point is not the end result, it’s the means of how you live your life and build your relationship with your child.
 Teach them through a loving and nurturing relationship and not through fear or threats of pain or violence.
 The Triple P website has great positive parenting resources.

 Violence breeds violence.

-By teaching your child that it’s ok to hit to achieve your goal gives a very clear message.
+By teaching your child that it’s okay to hit to achieve your goal gives a very clear message.
 Do what you need to do to get your own way.
 It’s the classic tale of smacking your child for hitting someone in the playground.
 It will encourage them to do the same to their nearest and dearest as they grow up.